arikkert/ansible-podmanhost/README.md

 playbook documentation
 ======================

-installs and configures ansible on target host with Centos >= 8.
+Installs and configures ansible on target host with CentOS >= 8.
-installs and configures NRPE with *check_podman* that checks what pods and containers running.
+Installs and configures NRPE with *check_podman* that checks what pods and containers running.
-pods and containers to be checked should be defined as host_vars.
+Pods and containers to be checked should be defined as host_vars.
 It will configure the target host to use podman and reserves a separate partition for the pod/container data

 Info